All Episodes

 There's a different attitude about how to protect the American people.

-My attitude is give the tools, the professionals the tools, and to stay on the offense and fight the enemy wherever we find them and defeat them overseas so we don't have to face them here.
+My attitude is give the tools, the professionals the tools and to stay on the offense and fight the enemy wherever we find them and defeat them overseas so we don't have to face them here.

 Let me go through a list of things.

-The New York Times, uh some other national newspapers have published classified secrets of the United States during wartime.
+The New York Times, some other national newspapers have published classified secrets of the United States during wartime.

-The leakers haven't been identified, they haven't been punished.
+The leakers haven't been identified.

 Yeah.